By Gene and Katie Hamilton

 Choose a roofing contractor who has been in business in the area for a long time and who has experience installing the type of roof you want.
 Most of them install asphalt shingles, but if your roof is wood, slate or metal, choose a roofing contractor with experience installing that type of roof.
 If yours is a historic house with numerous eaves and valleys in the roof, look for a contractor who specializes in older homes.
 A roofer who does a lot of new construction is not a good choice for an old house that often requires custom work because it's a one-of-a-kind.

 A roofer is responsible for leaving the area clean with all old shingles, nails and other debris removed.
-If a dumpster, also called a roll-off container, is used for the old roof and debris, discuss where it will parked.
+If a dumpster, also called a roll-off container, is used for the old roof and debris, discuss where it will be parked.
 If a permit is required, ask who will obtain it.
-Also discuss if the roofer's truck will be parked on the lawn near the house.
-Often tire ruts from a truck can cause serious damage to the lawn, especially during rainy season when the ground is soft.
+Also discuss if the roofer's truck will be parked on the lawn near the house because tire ruts from a truck can cause serious damage to the lawn, especially during rainy season when the ground is soft.